bobbyiliev/101-linux-commands-ebook/ebook/en/content/040-the-rm-command.md

 # The `rm` command

-`rm` whih stands for "remove" is a command used to remove *(delete)* specific files.
+`rm` which stands for "remove" is a command used to remove *(delete)* specific files.
 It can also be used to remove directories by using the appropriate flag.

 ### Example:
 ```